$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 Like many other Americans, I have bills to pay and financial goals to conquer.

 So, I decided to dive into blogging about five years ago as a part-time job and make that extra money.

-After about two years, I was able to leave my job and focus on blogging full-time, which eventually led me to creating even more blogs and hiring others to help.
+After about two years, I was able to leave my job and focus on blogging as my full-time job, which eventually led me to create my online business (a portfolio of blogs) and hire others to help.

-As of now, I have 7 different blogs in my portfolio and each of them generates a significant income, often making an extra $1000 a month, and I work on my own schedule.
+As of now, I have seven different blogs in my portfolio, and each of them generates a significant income, often making an extra $1000 a month, and I work on my own schedule.

 The screenshot below is a screenshot from my Adsense account.
-Keep in mind, the money I have made from Adsense is from my portfolio of blogs, not this website.
+Keep in mind the extra cash I have made from Adsense is from my portfolio of blogs, not this website.

 How to Get Started

-The blogging journey starts with an idea about a topic that you want to write about.
+The blogging journey starts with an idea about a topic you want to write about.

 I feel that it’s best to blog about a topic you know from formal training or personal experience and have no problem talking or writing about it.

-Next are the nuts and bolts of blogging; choosing your motivation, choosing a blog platform, selecting hosting and a domain name, picking a theme, claiming your brand across the internet, writing, and then making extra money by selling printables, affiliate marketing, creating online courses with platforms like Thinkific, display ads with an Adsense alternative network, or more.
+Next are the nuts and bolts of blogging; choosing a blog platform, selecting hosting and a domain name, picking a theme and your niche website, claiming your brand across the internet, writing, and then making extra money by selling printables, affiliate marketing, creating online courses with platforms like Thinkific, display ads with an Adsense alternative network, or more.
 And for the record, you can make a lot of money creating and selling courses.

-To be honest, there is a lot to unwrap here and as much as I'd love to explain it all in this post, it make more sense for me to send you over to sign up for my free course, IGNITION.
+To be honest, there is a lot to unwrap here, and as much as I’d love to explain it all in this post, it makes more sense for me to send you over to sign up for my free course, IGNITION.

-It'll answer every question you have, and address many questions you didn't even know you had.
+It’ll answer every question you have and address any questions you didn’t even know you had.

 2. Become a YouTuber (Without Recording Videos)

-All you need is to do is create videos on your favorite topics and make a lot of money, right?
+All you need is to create videos on your favorite topics and make a lot of money every month online, right?

 Well, not quite.
 It’s easy…but not that easy.

 Behind a successful YouTuber earning over $1000 a month is a long journey of planning, patience, and hard work.

 To be successful on YouTube and turn it into a full-time income, there are specific steps you need to follow, investments you should make, and skills you must have to launch and run a themed YouTube channel successfully.